patrickcrowleysoftware/thefloowtechtest/README.md

 3. Import  the source packages and classes layout as listed in this repository under "src" directory.

-MongoDB Name amd Collections Names are as defined in the header of the class MongoDBFloowDataActions.java.
+MongoDB Database Name amd Collections Names are as defined in the header of the class MongoDBFloowDataActions.java.
+There are 2 collections:
+1) Collection of unique words in the text with stats per word
+2) Collection of summary statistics for all the words in the text

 RUNNING THE PROGRAM